LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

-After that from ``.zul``, you will make reference to a variable called ``controller`` (either from a binding or in order to execute any method when an event is dispatched.
+After that from ``.zul``, you will make reference to a variable called ``controller`` (either from a binding or in order to execute any method when an event is dispatched).
 In this way you could see that view can also access to controller.
 For example with the following lines::

     <!-- Call method getStretchesFunctionTemplates from view -->